 Monday morning at work starts with an inquisition on the havoc I supposedly caused the movie’s development company.
 I see the fingerprints of Chris Miller all over the studio’s complaints that I had sabotaged their oversight of the script development and handling of the movie’s (only) star.
 My allies on the production staff inform me that Belushi has violated various tenets of the morals clause in his contract.
 I had instigated homosexual behavior and drug use, as documented in supposedly authentic gossip rags, specifically the National Enquirer.

 Once they leave, I call Jay in Miami.
 More than moral support, I need legal advice about Belushi’s contract, Dewayne Jessie’s proposal sheet, hiring back-up musicians, and rights to the songs I want on the sound track.
-I’ve been there a week and know exactly what I want to do about the music in ‘Animal House.’
+I have been there a week and know exactly what I want to do about the music in ‘Animal House.’
 Jay advises me to call PJ in the City to keep him in the loop.
-Jay says I’m on firm ground, but to admit nothing about Belushi’s wild weekend.
+Jay says I am on firm ground, but to admit nothing about Belushi’s wild weekend.
 He enjoys my description of all the pranks and antics, plus the actual music we made.
 Jay is the best ally.
 He confirms he’s ready and able to deal with the legal issues.
-When I call PJ and explain, he laughs and says we really have Miller by the balls now.
+When I call PJ in New York and explain, he laughs and says we really have Miller by the balls now.
 PJ says he’ll contact Belushi at NBC for his confirmation and support in dealing with the studio.
 If he backs out, the studio is on the hook for a sizeable cancellation penalty to the National Lampoon.
 With all the attendant publicity, it’ll be no problem renegotiating with other studios.
 To make sure all my ducks are in a row.
 I call Kurt in Cambridge.
 He wants to gossip about Jack’s meltdown at Harvard Stadium.
 It sounds fantastic to me.
 I laugh about Minehan scoring his total tuition bill by selling all the Lampoon 100th Anniversary playing cards.
 I have little sympathy for the football team, but The Game lived up to its reputation.